hdadhich01/terminal/README.md

 - Navigate to `Turn Windows features on or off` through the Windows search bar
 - Enable `Windows Subsystem for Linux` if it isn't already

 Now go ahead and reboot your computer.
-Relax, it's the only time you'll ever have to.

 ## 🐧 Ubuntu